tipeJ/MildredBot/README.md

 # Build
 1. Install required packages (List TBA)
+2. Install FFMPEG
-2. Specify .env file containing variables: 1.DISCORD_OAUTH_TOKEN and 2.KNALLIS_DIRECTORY, for discord API token and the directory where the episodes are stored.
+3. Specify .env file containing variables: 1.DISCORD_OAUTH_TOKEN and 2.KNALLIS_DIRECTORY, for discord API token and the directory where the episodes are stored.